A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: The Baire Category Theorem

 The Baire Category Theorem of classical analysis already has a few equivalent forms, but one standard way it is often presented is as follows:

 \begin{quote} \textit{``In any complete separable metric space, the intersection of countably many dense open sets is dense."} \end{quote}

-Of course, if we have a closed subset of a complete separable metric space, then the induced subspace is itself a complete separable metric space.
+If we have a closed subset of a complete separable metric space, then the induced subspace is itself a complete separable metric space.
 Therefore, if we have a countable sequence of dense open sets in this subspace topology, the Baire Category Theorem applies.
-By using the definition of the subspace topology, we can formulate this corollary of the Baire Category theorem in the following way:
+Using the subspace topology, we can formulate this corollary of the Baire Category theorem in the following way:

 \begin{theorem}[Baire Category Theorem for Closed Sets, or BCTC] Let $X$ be a complete metric space, and let $F \subseteq X$ be a nonempty closed set.
 Suppose $\{U_n\}_{n \in \omega}$ is a sequence of nonempty open sets in $X$ such that each $U_n$ has the following property: if $N \subseteq X$ is a basic open set such that $N \cap F \neq \emptyset$, then there exists some $x \in N \cap F \cap U_n$.
 Then $\bigcap_{n \in \omega}U_n$ also has this property: that is, if $N$ is a basic open set such that $N \cap F \neq \emptyset$, then there exists $x \in N \cap F \cap \left ( \bigcap_{n \in \omega} U_n\right )$. \end{theorem}